fagan2888/SErec/README.md

   - Don't click on people also ask if it shows up.
   - Don't click on the second or other pages.
   - Change your query if the site is not in the Search Engine Result Page.
+4. After you are finished, close the browser.